rahneverd/rahneverd/readme.md

 ### Hey there, I'm Owais <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" height="25px" width="25px">

-<p>I've worked on 12+ freelance projects.
-Some of them are uploaded here others were private so couldn't upload them for obvious reasons.<br>With a rich coding experience along with great problem solving ability, I can help clients bring their ideas to products.
+<p>I've worked on 12+ freelance projects, Data Science Web Solutions, Hospital Management System, Real Time Airline Tickets Serching Platform and School Management System.
+Some of them are uploaded here others were private so couldn't upload them for obvious reasons.<br><br>With a rich coding experience along with great problem solving ability, I can help clients bring their ideas to products.
 I am a dedicated programmer and always deliver my projects on time and with all the quality requirements.</p>

 <div align="center">
 <p align="center">Let's connect!</p>